amalhtait/NormAFE/README.md

 If using this code or these word embedding models, please cite our work using :
 		@inproceedings{htait18,
-  		title={Unsupervised Creation of Normalisation Dictionaries for Micro-Blogs in Arabic, French and English}, author={Htait, Amal  and Fournier, Sebastien and Patrice, Bellot}, booktitle={International Conference on Computational Linguistics and Intelligent Text Processing}, year={2018}
+  		title={Unsupervised Creation of Normalisation Dictionaries for Micro-Blogs in Arabic, French and English}, author={Htait, Amal  and Fournier, Sebastien and Bellot, Patrice}, booktitle={International Conference on Computational Linguistics and Intelligent Text Processing}, year={2018}
 		}